 Doc Billie died in 1881 of Bright’s disease, a form of kidney ailment, after living in his beloved mansion less than five years.
 Mrs. Hurd continued to live in her wonderful home until her death in 1910 at the age of 89.
 The home has had several owners over the next decades: the Williards from 1910-1930; the Danley’s from 1930-1942’ the Davis’ from 1942-1950; and the Cox family from 1950-1978.

 The Gibson’s purchased the home in 1978 and immediately set about the complete and correct restoration of the by-now dilapidated mansion.
 In 1978 the once brilliant mansion had become a low-income apartment house with seven different units including sleeping rooms, apartments, a music lesson studio, and a chiropractors office.

 The Villa has now been completely restored to its original glory and retrofitted with ten authentically detailed bedchambers and suites; seven in the main house and three in the carriage house.
 Opening in January 1982, The Victorian Villa was only the third Bed and Breakfast Inn in Michigan and the sixth Inn in the Midwest.
 The Victorian Villa has since gained recognition as one of the most beautiful Victorian Inns in America.

 We hope you will join us for your next get-a-way, retreat, adventure, or for your wedding day.
-Feel free to e-mail us Contact Us or contact us (517) 741-7383 for your complete get-a-way full-color brochure packet.
+Feel free to Contact Us for your complete get-a-way full-color brochure packet.